gemfire/gemfire-developer-website/content/blog/introducing-gemfire-10/index.md

 - Anthony Baker
 aliases:
 - introducing-gemfire-10
 description: The next major release of VMware GemFire is now available!
+carouselType: image
+carouselImage: images/Gemfire_10.png
 ---

 ## The next major release of GemFire is now available!